Building a Community

 The project embodies all of the smart growth principles adopted by the Sacramento Area Council of Governments to reduce traffic, air pollution, and urban sprawl by making this community more walkable, bike-friendly, and transit-accessible.

-For these reasons, the Upper Westside project will be consistent with the County’s Climate Action Plan.
+For these reasons, the Upper Westside project is consistent with the County’s Climate Action Plan.

 Community Engagement